neurospin/champollion_pipeline/README_Neurospin.md

 You will now create the culca regions.
 In TEST_your_last_name, the following script run_deep_folding.py will create the folder deep_folding-2025 in the derivatives, and create all the sulcal regions:

+You will need to define in the command line the following parameters:

 * "path_to_graph": -> contains the sub-path that, for each subject, permits getting the sulcal graphs
 * "path_sk_with_hull" -> contains the sub-path where to get the skeleton with hull
 * "skel_qc_path" -> the path to the QC file if it exists (the format of the QC file is given below)

+In the scriàpt, as it is done now, there are two parameters:
+* first argument (/my/path/to/data/TEST_your_last_name/): folder in which the dataset lies.
+The script will take the morphologist subfolders from this path + /derivatives/morphologist-5.2 created before
+* second argument  (/my/path/to/data/TEST_your_last_name/derivatives/): folder where we put the sulcal regions.
+The script will put the sulcal regions in this path + deep_folding-2025

 For example, if your dataset is TEST_your_last_name, and you have no QC file, the corresponding parameters in the run_deep_folding script file will look like (you are supposed to be here in the champollion_pipeline folder):